 The DIY approach for styled overhead images

-If you want to purchase gorgeous, professional styled stock photos to help brand your online presence, I suggest checking out the resources listed on this Bluchic post.
+If you want to purchase gorgeous, professional styled stock photos to help brand your online presence, there are TONS of options out there.
 But, if you want to practice styling your own photography, I’m going to give you some great tips on how to use light to make your photos look better.